rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

       VFX, effectively managing memory and CPU usage.

 #### Level Design:
-    - Utilized high-quality graphics elements, including character models for both players and enemies, which were expertly designed by the
+    - Used high-quality graphics elements and integrated top-tier character models for both players and enemies, including the boss character
-    - Created game desgin stratigically for enemy spawner and enemy region they spawn in.
+    - Strategically positioned enemy spawners and their respective regions in the game.

 #### Enchanced Camera Tracking
     - Employed Cinemachine to smoothly follow the player.